leonardodls/chapter2-balance-sheet-parts/assets/public/LO1_Analyze_a_Transaction/06_Transaction_Purchase_Furniture_on_Account.md

  {"type":"spreadsheet-DLSleonardo-v2","options":{"data":{"itemId":"leo-leonardo-demo-107","meta":{"renderOverrides":{"widgetStyles":{"border":"none"},"dependencyAnimation":true}}}}}
 ```

-**Note:** *Try changing Furniture and Accounts Payable values in the green boxes of the Accounting Equation above.
+**Note:** *Try changing Furniture and Accounts Payable values in the blue boxes of the Accounting Equation above.
 The impacting changes will reflect in the Balance Sheet table.*

 Following table illustrates the impact of this transaction on the "Financial Statements" of Rose Designs: